trinker/qdap/vignettes/qdap_vignette.md

 The reader should note that all of the above functions utilize two helper functions (<a href="http://trinker.github.io/qdap_dev/cm_long2dummy.html" target="_blank"><code>cm_long2dummy</code></a> and <a href="http://trinker.github.io/qdap_dev/cm_dummy2long.html" target="_blank"><code>cm_dummy2long</code></a>) to stretch the spans into single units of measure (word or second) perform a calculation and then condense back to spans.
 More advanced needs may require the explicit use of these functions, though they are beyond the scope of this vignette.

-The following data sets will be utilized through out the demonstrations of the <font color="red">cm_code.</font> family of functions:
+The following data sets will be utilized throughout the demonstrations of the <font color="red">cm_code.</font> family of functions:

 <font size="5" color="orange">&diams;</font> **Common Data Sets** - Word Approach<font size="5" color="orange">&diams;</font>